Misgexx/health-aggregator/README.md

 - Docstring inconsistencies in the sleep aggregation function,
 - The need for clearer user-facing errors when invalid timezone strings are supplied.

+-  CodeRabbit was also used to assist with reviewing file changes in pull requests.

 These insights guided refinements, but all fixes and design choices were implemented and validated manually.
 ---